rbsk-05/IDP-AWS/README.md

 Quality control, testing isolation, and continuous integration pipeline automation are configured for the Python backend:

-1. **Unit Testing Framework**: Tests are written using pytest and moto to mock DynamoDB operations locally, ensuring no calls are made to live AWS environments during test execution.
+1. **Unit Testing Framework**: Tests are written using pytest and moto to mock DynamoDB operations and Athena query executions locally, ensuring no calls are made to live AWS environments during test execution.
 2. **Path and Namespace Isolation**: To prevent pytest from conflating identically named modules (such as handler.py) in different microservices, test suites execute a setup fixture that isolates sys.path and purges the global handler cache before running.
-3. **CI Pipeline Integration**: An automated workflow is defined in GitHub Actions to install Python, provision required testing dependencies (pytest, moto, boto3, pytest-cov, cryptography), and run the tests, validating that code coverage stays above 80% prior to deployment.
+3. **CI Pipeline Integration**: An automated workflow is defined in GitHub Actions to install Python, provision required testing dependencies (pytest, moto, boto3, pytest-cov, cryptography), and run the tests, validating that code coverage stays above 80% (currently 83% overall coverage) prior to deployment.

 ---